hunleyd/todo/README.md

 tells you the directory associated with it, and then prints the reminder text that you entered.

+Note that `todo` will attempt to find en entry for the current $PWD and if there are none, it will fall back to any task (while still respecting your LIFO/FIFO preference in either case).

 That's it.
 Pretty trivial. right?

 Planned features: